 Course numbers.
 Each field of study taught at the University is identified by a name and a one-, two-, or three-letter abbreviation.
 Lists of fields are included in the Undergraduate Catalog and Graduate Catalog.
 Each course in the field is identified by a number made up of three digits or three digits and a letter.
 Except in the Dell Medical School, the first digit of the course number indicates the credit value of the course in semester hours.
 Courses numbered 201 through 299 have a value of two semester hours; 301 through 399, a value of three semester hours; and so on.
 A zero as the first digit indicates that the course is noncredit.
-Except in the School of Law and the College of Pharmacy, and the Dell Medical School, the second and third digits of the course number indicate the rank of the course; if they are 01 through 19, the course is of lower-division rank; if 20 through 79, of upper-division rank; and if 80 through 99, of graduate rank.
+Except in the School of Law, the College of Pharmacy, and the Dell Medical School, the second and third digits of the course number indicate the rank of the course; if they are 01 through 19, the course is of lower-division rank; if 20 through 79, of upper-division rank; and if 80 through 99, of graduate rank.

 Courses that have the same field of study abbreviation and the same course number, but differing credit values, may not both be counted for credit unless the course is designated as repeatable for credit.
 For example, Mechanical Engineering 136N and 236N may not both be counted because they are substantially the same; however, English 326K and 326L may both be counted.

 The letter A following a course number designates the first half of a two-semester course; B, the second half.
 For example, Music 612A is the first half of Music 612; Music 612B, the second half.
 A student who completes half of a two-semester course earns half the semester-hour value of the course; for example, Music 612A has a value of three semester hours.
 The letter X following a course number designates the first third of a three-semester course; Y, the second third; and Z, the last third.
 Each third of the course has one-third the semester-hour value of the course as a whole.